devMEremenko/XcodeBenchmark/ReadMe.md

 **Q: Will it affect my other Xcode projects?**
 - A separate build folder is created for the benchmark run that is then deleted after it finishes.
 The folder goes to about 2.5GB.

+**Q: When and why was XcodeBenchmark created?**
+`XcodeBenchmark` was initially created for [Max Tech](https://www.youtube.com/channel/UCptwuAv0XQHo1OQUSaO6NHw) YouTube channel to compare the performance of new iMacs 2020.

 ## YouTubers and bloggers

 You are free to use these results in your videos and articles as well as to run XcodeBenchmark to compare Macs.
 Please make sure to add [the link](https://github.com/devMEremenko/XcodeBenchmark/) to this repository.

 ## Contribution